 The Toronto School of Theology (TST) is a consortium of seven theological schools.
 Six of them are located on the St. George campus of the University of Toronto, within a few minutes’ walk of each other.
 One is in Scarborough, but it holds most of its classes downtown on the St. George campus.
 TST itself has a building at 47 Queen's Park Crescent East which houses most of the common administrative services of the consortium.
 The building is also home to a variety of faith-based organizations, which, while formally unrelated to TST, contribute to an intentionally ecumenical and vibrant atmosphere.

-The Toronto School of Theology (TST) is the largest ecumenical consortium for theological education in Canada.
-These quick facts will give you a taste of the size and diversity of the federation.
+TST is the largest ecumenical consortium for theological education in Canada; TST at a Glance will give you a sense of its size and diversity.

 - In 1964, the TGSTS was incorporated.

 - Also in 1964, the Second Vatican Council published “Unitatis Redintegratio”, the Decree on Ecumenism, which opened the door to an unprecedented level of educational cooperation between Roman Catholics and other Christians.

 - In 1966 the Graduate Theological Division of St. Michael's College joined TGSTS.

 - During 1969–1970, the success of this venture led to the foundation of the Toronto School of Theology.
 Regis and St. Augustine's entered into the consortium as member schools.
 Collaboration began in two professional programs – the MDiv and the MRE, supplementing the cooperation that already existed in the ThD and ThM programs.

 - TST was incorporated in April 1970, by an amendment to the Letters Patent of the TGSTS.
 TST is a corporation without share capital under the Corporations Act of Ontario.